kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016
 Latin           Megalops atlanticus
-Description     We were accompanied by a group of tarpons during our night dives on Bonaire.
-They are nocturnal hunters and used our torches as assistance.
+Description     A group of tarpons accompanied us during all our night dives on Bonaire.
+They are nocturnal hunters and exploited our torches as assistance.

 DSC01178.jpg